Tapojit/HampHack_iOS_App/README.md

 Successful authentication opens a new view controller.
 Here, organizers can post new announcements and feeds.
 Swift file: Organizers.swift.

 Qrcode scanner is accessible from this view controller upon pressing camera button.
 Swift file: Scan.swift.

+# Other Features:
+**Notifications**
+Push notifications sent using **OneSignal** based on changes to Firebase Database.
+Changes are detected using a node.js server script named server.js.

 # Important-Excluded Files and links:
 For security issues, **google-services.plist** has been excluded.